Commercial waste collection costs

 Commercial waste bin costs

-Most commercial waste providers will include bin rental costs within their overall collection quotes; however, should you opt to arrange bin rental separately, here is a guide to the costs associated with different types of bins.
+Most commercial waste providers include bin rental costs within their overall collection charges.
+However, if you choose to arrange bin rental separately, here are the current costs for different types of commercial waste bins:

 Bin typeSizeCapacityPurchase priceApprox. daily rental price

-Source: The bin rental and purchase costs presented above are based on trade figures advertised by bin manufacturers in May 2024.
-The bin rental costs are the average of a sample of local council-advertised bin rental costs displayed in May 2024.
+Source: The bin rental and purchase costs presented above are based on trade figures advertised by bin manufacturers in April 2025 and bin rental costs are the average of a sample of local council-advertised bin rental costs displayed in April 2025.

 💡The bin rental costs will include the initial cost of delivering the containers to your commercial property and the costs of picking these up at the end of your waste contract.